chromaui/chromatic-docs/workflow.md

 - [Building pages with Storybook](https://storybook.js.org/docs/react/writing-stories/build-pages-with-storybook)
 - [Stories are tests](https://storybook.js.org/blog/stories-are-tests/)

-### 2. Run Chromatic
+### 2. Run Chromatic in CI

 Once you've finished the first iteration of the implementation, open a pull request and run a Chromatic build.

-We recommend [configuring your CI](ci) to run a Chromatic build whenever you push code to get the most out of Chromatic.
+We recommend [configuring your CI](ci) to run a Chromatic build whenever you push code.
+This ensures the published Storybook on Chromatic is up to date and ensures comprehensive coverage for UI Test and UI Review.

 <details>
 <summary>How often should I run Chromatic?</summary>